-People warn that it’s not safe in central Durban at night, but the well-lighted area had ample security.
+People warn that central Durban isn’t safe at night, but the well-lighted area had ample security.
 The historic old building looked beautiful.
 Zulu and belly dancers performed in the upper and lower mezzanine before and after the performance,

 KwaZulu Natal Philharmonic Orchestra